 Payment is due when you register.
 You may pay with cash, check, or credit card.
 You may pay online by using a credit card.
 A hold will be placed on your record if you do not pay when you register.
-A Registration/Fee Receipt and a Pierce College picture ID card will be issued to you when you pay.
+A Registration/Fee Receipt will be issued to you when you pay.